-Dig a little deeper at the Vatican on our Extended Vatican Tour – visiting all the highlights of the collection plus some incredible little-visited gems.
+Dig a little deeper at the Vatican on our Extended Vatican Tour – visiting all the highlights of the collection plus some incredible gems not often visited by the public.
 With special access to the historic Bramante Staircase, we take you past velvet ropes to experience more of the history, art and architecture of this enigmatic state, while still visiting all the most iconic sights of the Vatican.

-With your guide on hand to tell you the stories behind the works, you’ll visit the Pinacoteca, the Vatican Art Gallery.
+With your guide on hand to tell you the stories behind the works, you’ll visit the Pinacoteca, the Vatican Paintings Gallery.
 Rarely visited by independent travelers (who mostly sprint from the entrance to the Sistine Chapel), this is one of the quietest parts of the Museums.
 View masterpieces by Raphael, Caravaggio and the only Da Vinci work still in Rome.
-As you wander this modern gallery your guide will tell you about not just the techniques and subjects of these works, but the lives of their creators – Caravaggio in particular will surprise you.
+As you wander this modern gallery your guide will tell you not just about the techniques and subjects of these works, but also about the lives of their creators – Caravaggio in particular will surprise you.

-Of course we’ll see all the iconic sights of the Vatican too.
-We’ll visit the stunning Raphael Rooms and the Sistine Chapel, where you’ll be able to pick out the little details and stories your guide has highlighted (like the punishment Michelangelo envisioned for his enemies).
-We’ll also see some of the less famous (but no less interesting) sights such as ancient sculptures in the Gallery of the Candelabra, medieval maps in the Gallery of the Maps and perhaps the first optical illusion in the Gallery of the Tapestries.
+Of course you’ll see all the iconic sights of the Vatican, too.
+We’ll visit the stunning Raphael Rooms and the Sistine Chapel, where your guide will highlight some of the most interesting details and stories about the works (like the punishment Michelangelo envisioned for his enemies).
+We’ll also see some of the less famous (but no less interesting) sights such as ancient sculptures in the Gallery of the Candelabra, medieval geophraphy in the Gallery of the Maps and the original optical illusion in the Gallery of the Tapestries.

-With Skip the Line Access directly from the Sistine Chapel, we’ll gain immediate entry to St. Peter’s Basilica where your guide will show you around the world’s biggest ancient cathedral.
+With Skip the Line Access directly from the Sistine Chapel, you will gain immediate entry to St. Peter’s Basilica where your guide will show you around the world’s largest ancient cathedral.
 Admire the incredible carved altar, spot the carving in the belt of Michelangelo’s ‘Pieta’ and discover whether St. Peter really is buried underneath Christianity’s most iconic house of worship.

 St. Peter's Basilica and other religious sites are subject to occasional closures for religious ceremonies.
 When this occurs, we will provide guests with an extended tour of the Vatican Museums, or appropriate alternative.
 In these cases we are unable to provide refunds or discounts.
 Appropriate dress is required for entry into some sites on this tour.
 Knees, shoulders and backs must be covered.
 Due to increased security measures at many attractions some lines may form on tours with 'Skip the Line' or 'No Wait' access.